DyzLecticus/Zeesoft/V3.0/ZDK/README.md

 **Example implementation**
 ~~~~
 // Create the ZStringEncoder
-ZStringEncoder encoder = new ZStringEncoder("Example text to be encoded.");
+ZStringEncoder encoder = new ZStringEncoder(null,"Example text to be encoded.");
 // Generate a key
 String key = encoder.generateNewKey(1024);
 // Use the key to encode the text